Corporate Governance Policy

 Board Structure and Internal Controls

 In June 2009, GNI adopted the "Company with Committees" business corporate structure.
-At the end of fiscal year 2014, GNI's Board of Directors consisted of seven directors, comprised of four outside directors and three internal directors (serving as executive officers of the company).
-The Board is served by three committees (nominating committee; remuneration committee; and audit committee), each of which holds at least three members, the majority of which are outside directors.
+For Fiscal Year 2022, GNI's Board of Directors consists of 6 directors, comprised of 3 outside directors and 3 internal directors (serving as executive officers of the company).
+The Board is served by 3 committees (nominating committee; remuneration committee; and audit committee), each of which holds at least 3 members, the majority of which are outside directors.
 Executive officers are restricted from serving on the audit committee.

 Board of Directors